SpeechPathology.com Phone: 800-242-5183

 Course: #9050Level: Intermediate1 Hour

 This is Part 2 of a two-part series.
 Speech-language pathologists involved in dysphagia evaluation and therapy face many challenges, such as how to handle a patient/family that does not agree with the recommendations.
-This course will address ethical and legal considerations when working with this type of client, including ethical concerns with waivers and patient-centered plans of care.
+This course addresses ethical and legal considerations when working with this type of client, including ethical concerns with waivers and patient-centered plans of care.
 (Part 1 - Course 9069)

 Our site uses cookies to improve your experience.
 By using our site, you agree to our Privacy Policy.